IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-If you want to get more complex structures in Task 2, consciously try using three of these structures per essay: one relative clause per body paragraph ('technology, which has changed almost every industry…'), one passive construction per paragraph ('it is clear that…') and one conditional sentence per essay if possible ('if it were clearer, carbon emissions would plummet').
-When you average five to ten practice essays per structure they become automatic.
+To build grammatical range, consciously target three structures per essay: one relative clause per body paragraph, one passive construction per paragraph, and one conditional sentence per essay.
+After five to ten practice essays per structure, they become automatic.

 65